Steve Justice Studio

 I ain’t afraid to tell the world that it don’t take school stuff to help a fella play ball. – Shoeless Joe Jackson

-In this painting the analysis, geometry and extreme calculation particular to baseball are iterated through line, color and the diamond format.
+In this painting, the analysis, geometry and extreme calculation particular to baseball are iterated through line, color and the diamond format.
 Is that hell below?
 Is that a light of inspiration over Joe’s head, or is it a dunce cap?
 Or maybe some sort of tractor beam?
-No, I’m pretty sure he plowed with mules, so I don’t know.
-Jimmy Carter plowed with mules too, but there’s a right and a wrong question to every answer, and it’s up to us to find out what it is.
+No, I’m pretty sure he plowed with mules, so it can’t be a tractor beam.
+Jimmy Carter plowed with mules when he was young, too, plus he ate more opossum than he cares to admit.
+He said so.

-Copyright 2021 Steve Justice Studio | Site design handcrafted by Station Seven
+Copyright 2025 Steve Justice Studio | Site design handcrafted by Station Seven